-DongWon Oh studies how subjective human perceptions of the social world emerge, influenced by stereotypes, acquired knowledge, and cultural context.
+DongWon studies how subjective human perceptions of the social world emerge, influenced by stereotypes, acquired knowledge, and cultural context.
 DongWon's investigation employs various methodologies including experiments, data-driven computational modeling, multivariate analysis, and eye-tracking.
 His work spans from decoding implicit social evaluations to understanding individual variations in person perception and exploring the dynamic nature of impression formation.

 RESEARCH